dominicdawes/MinimalPomodoro/README.md

 ## 🚀 Local Testing in Chrome

-Open Chrome and navigate to chrome://extensions.
+Open Chrome and navigate to chrome://extensions.  (in Edge -> edge://extensions)

 Enable Developer mode (toggle in top-right).